LarryDaLobsta/TeamWork/README.md

 - Able to create and join chatrooms need to be able to broadcast message about a user joining the server.
 - Maybe add functions to be able to grab all clients are get all rooms or get a certain room
 - Then need to work on the front end probably.

+July 31st
+- Front End Todos
+--> Clean up Home Page to log a user in or have them create an account --> Create User webpage that will alllow them to have a dashboard for projects
+    --> Under porjects it should have rooms listed built around assignments --> Show current user role in response to project --> Chat room should be able to show status of the project and have panels for tracking project status